QZJGeorge/autoware/src/terasim/preview_control/README.md

 sudo apt-get install ros-melodic-pointgrey-camera-driver
 ```

-* GPS RTK and other Mcity packages
+* GPS rtk and other Mcity packages
 ```sh
 cd MKZ_drivers/
 install all dependencies using rosdep